aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 \* Conversion from `dict` to `list` is only supported when `primary_key` is set on the `list` schema.

-An example of input variable conversion is `bgp_as`. `bgp_as` is expected as a string (`str`) since 32-bit AS numbers can be written with dot-notation ex. `"65001.10000"`.
-Most deployments only use 16-bit AS numbers ex. `bgp_as: 65001`, this value will be interpreted as an integer in YAML, unless it is enclosed in quotes ex. `bgp_as: "65001"`.
-In the schema for `bgp_as` the
-`convert_types` option is configured to `['int']` which instructs the `arista.avd.validate` Action Plugin to automatically convert
+An example of input variable conversion is `bgp_as`. `bgp_as` is expected as a string (`str`) since 32-bit AS numbers can be written with dot-notation such as `"65001.10000"`.
+Most deployments use 16-bit AS numbers, where the setting `bgp_as: 65001` will be interpreted as an integer in YAML, unless it is enclosed in quotes `bgp_as: "65001"`.
+In the schema for `bgp_as` the `convert_types` option is configured to `['int']` which instructs the `arista.avd.validate` Action Plugin to automatically convert
 `bgp_as: 65001` to `bgp_as: "65001"`.

 Type conversion is also used for introducing changes to the data models without affecting existing deployments.
 For example,